-10.1 If you have concerns that a Member may have breached this policy, you should discuss this concern with the Head of Governance, Executive Director, Legal and Governance, Chief Executive, Chair of Council or Chair of the Audit and Risk Committee (as appropriate).
+10.1.
+If you have concerns that a colleague or GDC member may have breached this policy, you should discuss this concern with your line manager, a Senior People Partner or the Head of Governance.
 You can also refer to the Whistleblowing policy for further guidance in relation to raising concerns in this area.